Skip to Main

 Cardio-Oncology Fellowship

-This position requires a Medical Doctorate degree (M.D.), Doctor of Osteopathy (D.O.) or foreign equivalent from an approval school of medicine.
-Candidates applying for the fellowship program must be board eligible/certified in general cardiology.
+This position requires a Medical Doctorate degree (M.D.), Doctor of Osteopathy (D.O.) or foreign equivalent from an approved school of medicine.
+Candidates applying for the fellowship program must be board eligible/certified in Internal Medicine or General Cardiology.

 As part of the application process, you must submit the following in PDF format via William.Brown@UTSouthwestern.edu: